The Voice (American TV series) season 23

 The twenty-third season of the American reality television series The Voice premiered on March 6, 2023, on NBC.
-The season is presented by Carson Daly, who returns for his twenty-third season as host.
-The panel of coaches for the season consists of Blake Shelton, who returns for his twenty-third and final season as a coach; returning coach Kelly Clarkson, who returns for her ninth season after a one-season hiatus; and debuting coaches Chance the Rapper and Niall Horan.
+The season is presented by Carson Daly, who returned for his twenty-third season as host.
+The panel of coaches for the season consists of Blake Shelton, who returned for his twenty-third and final season as a coach; returning coach Kelly Clarkson, who returned for her ninth season after a one-season hiatus; and debuting coaches Chance the Rapper and Niall Horan.

+Gina Miles is named the winner of the season, with the closest margin to-date, marking Niall Horan's first win as a coach, with Horan becoming the third new coach, after Kelly Clarkson and John Legend, to win on his debut season, as well as the youngest coach to win a season.

 Overview

 Development

 On October 11, 2022, NBC announced that the show would be returning for a twenty-third season to be aired in spring 2023.
-Previously, it was announced that, beginning with the 2021–22 United States network television schedule, only one season would be produced per cyclical year, though it was reported that this was reversed upon the announcement of the season.
-Later, in 2023, it was announced that the season would air on March 6.
+Previously, it was announced that, beginning with the 2021–22 United States network television schedule, only one season would be produced per cyclical year, though it was reported that this decision was reversed upon the announcement of the season.
+Later, it was announced that the season would air on March 6.

 Coaches and host

 Out of the four coaches that appeared in the previous season, only Blake Shelton returned, which marks his twenty-third season as a coach.
 It was also announced that Shelton would be departing from the show at the end of the season after having been a coach since its inaugural season, though he has not ruled out a return as a guest mentor.
+This is the first season in which only one coach from the previous season returns.

 Kelly Clarkson returns to the coaching panel for her ninth season, following her absence in the previous season.
 The season introduces two debuting coaches for the first time since season 11; the new coaches are rapper and singer-songwriter Chance the Rapper, and singer-songwriter and former One Direction member Niall Horan.
 The three judges replaced John Legend, Gwen Stefani, and Camila Cabello, all of whom had exited the panel for this season.

 Carson Daly returned for his twenty-third season as the host.

 Mega mentor

 On February 22, 2023, it was announced that Reba McEntire will appear as the season's mega mentor for the Knockouts.
-McEntire previously appeared in the show as the battle advisor for Team Blake on the show's inaugural season and as an advisor for all teams during the Top 12 live shows on season eight.
+McEntire previously appeared in the show as the battle advisor for Team Blake on the show's inaugural season and as an advisor for all teams during the Top 12 live shows on season 8.
+In the battles, there were no guest battle advisors, which meant the artists were mentored for the battles solely by their coaches for the first time in the show's history.